broadinstitute/prism_data_processing/info/MTS_pipeline.md

 ---

 To run biomarker analyses, use `MTS_Analysis.R`, passing a folder with the data output from this pipeline.
+Output and tests done in the biomarker analysis portion are described in `analysis_info.md`